pyeventsourcing/eventsourcing/docs/topics/application.rst

 A value of ``'0'`` will enable an unlimited cache.
 The default is for aggregate caching not to be enabled.

-To disable fast-forwarding of caches aggregates, set ``AGGREGATE_CACHE_FASTFORWARD`` in the application environment to a false value as interpreted by :func:`~eventsourcing.utils.strtobool`, that is one of: ``'n'``, ``'no'``, ``'f'``, ``'false'``, ``'off'``, or ``'0'``.
-Only do this when there is only one instance of the application is being used to evolve the state of the aggregates, otherwise aggregates in the cache will become stale and integrity errors will occur when attempting to evolve the state of the stale aggregates.
-The default is for fast-forwarding to be enabled.
+When caches aggregates are accessed, they are "deep copied" to prevent the cache being corrupted with aborted changes.
+When aggregates are succefully saved, the cache is updated.
+Retrieved aggregates are also placed in the cache.
+To avoid using stale aggregates from the cache, for which subsequent events have been stored outside of the application instance, cached aggregates are "fast-forwarded" with any subsequent events.
+This involves querying for subsequent events.
+To disable fast-forwarding of cached aggregates, set``AGGREGATE_CACHE_FASTFORWARD`` in the application environment to a false value as interpreted by :func:`~eventsourcing.utils.strtobool`, that is one of ``'n'``, ``'no'``, ``'f'``, ``'false'``, ``'off'``, or ``'0'``.
+Only do this when only one instance of the application being used to evolve the state of the aggregates, otherwise integrity errors will occur when attempting to evolve the state of stale aggregates.
+The default is for fast-forwarding to be enabled when aggregate caching is enabled.
+But in cases where there is only one application instance, greater performance improvement will be obtained by disabling fast-forwarding because querying for new events will be avoided.

 .. _Persistence: